THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Meditation and yoga are great healthy ways to reduce stress.

-I mentioned meditating above, and now it’s time to talk about yoga.
+I mentioned meditating above, and now it’s time to discuss yoga.

 The key to being successful at yoga is to take things slowly.

-Don’t get upset if you can’t do all of the poses from the start.
+Don’t get upset if you can’t do all the poses from the start.
 Most people can’t.

 This is the simplest of the stress management strategies.

-Simply step away from whatever it is that is causing you stress, close your eyes and take some slow, deep breaths.
+Step away from whatever worries you, close your eyes, and take slow, deep breaths.

-As you exhale on each breath you will feel calmer and more relaxed.
+As you exhale on each breath, you will feel calmer and enter a state of relaxation.

 Take a minute right now to try it out!

-If yoga is too much for you, or you are at work and can’t easily get yourself into child’s pose, then consider taking a step back and just stretching.
+If yoga is too much for you, or you are at work and can’t easily get into the child’s pose, consider taking a step back and stretching.

-This trick also combines breathing into it, so you truly feel relaxed when you are done.
+This trick combines breathing into it so you feel relaxed when you finish.

-Just find a few stretches you can do and hold them for 15 seconds, making sure you slowly breathe at the same time.
+Just find a few stretches you can do and hold them for 15 seconds, ensuring you slowly breathe simultaneously.

-You’ll be amazed at how quickly you feel stress free.
+You’ll be amazed at how quickly you feel better.